uncbiag/OCT-FDFD/README.md

 **OCT Source**

 The parameters needed to simulate the OCT source can be found in `dashboard.py`.
 It is recommended that you do not modify the units and the constants.
 If you wish to modify the OCT source, keep in mind that the bandwidth affects the Nyquist sampling frequency.
 For OCT, the broader the bandwidth, the more resolution.
-However, the broader the bandwidth, the more samples you have to take so that the sampling frequency is higher than the Nyquist frequency.
-Refer to the variables `nyquist_spacing` and `delta_k` in `compute_electric_simulation.py` to see if `delta_k > nyquist_spacing`.
+However, the broader the bandwidth, the harder it is to get the sampling frequency higher than the Nyquist frequency.
+Refer to the variables `nyquist_spacing` and `delta_k` in `compute_electric_simulation.py` to see if `delta_k < nyquist_spacing`.

 **Properties of the Layered Medium**